Matty1515/bookmarks/README.md

 # My Coding Bookmarks

-A collection of handy websites, repos, templates, etc. for web development
+A collection of handy websites, repos, templates, etc. for web development.

 ## Miscellaneous